- This event has passed.

 “The ensemble’s strength is in its energetic, often kinetic, enthusiasm, and each player’s individual virtuosity and flexibility—ideal conditions for a unified group.” — New York Concert Review

-This concert will also be streamed live at https://www.twitch.tv/uofindianapolismusic.
+This recording will be streamed at https://www.twitch.tv/uofindianapolismusic.
 Streams will be viewable for a limited time following the event, with highlights appearing on our YouTube page: https://www.youtube.com/uindymusic.